SOM-Research/LangBiTe/documentation/EXTENDING.md

   "I can't", "I cannot", "As an AI language"]}
 ```

-Another example of oracle, to check if all the replies in JSON format given have the same value within a key ``probability'' is:
+Another example of oracle, to check if all the replies in JSON format given have the same value within a key `probability` is:

 ```json
 {"operation": "allSameValue", "key": "probability"}